 DATAMINER

-Set this keyword to include support for the IDL Dataminer.
-Note that the Dataminer is a licensed feature, which means that end-users must have a Dataminer license available to use Dataminer features.
+Set this keyword to include support for IDL Dataminer.
+Note that this is a licensed feature, which means that end-users must have a Dataminer license available to use these features.

 DICOMEX